pstolarz/sprops/README.md

 will compile examples in `./examples`.

-Unit tests are contained in `./ut` directory and are launched by
+Unit tests are contained in `./tests` directory and are launched by

-    make ut_run
+    make test

 There is possible to cross-compile the library by setting `CROSS_COMPILE` (for the project `Makefile`) to the tool-chain prefix: